 The Temple Street Night Market is a top attraction in Hong Kong.
-The market stretches between Jordan Road and Kansu Streets and the stall are open as from 4pm.
+The market stretches between Jordan Road and Kansu Streets and the stall are open from 4 pm.
 Although is only after dark that the streets get busy with avid vendors, curious tourists and smell of food.
 The market is safe, stroll around, find a place to eat and stay until late so you can catch the fortune tellers, opera singers and much more.
 If you feel like buying, don’t forget to bargain.
 At the market all prices are negotiable.

 > Enjoy a night out at Soho, Lan Kwai Fong or Mongkok

-Mongkok is an interesting area on Kowloon side, packed with shops, shopping centers and huge buildings, this is the busiest part of Hong Kong mainland, but don’t let all this superlatives scary you.
-This is the place to go for a nice bar hopping among locals, for craft beers or cat cafes that stay open till late at night.
+Mongkok is an interesting area on Kowloon side, packed with shops, shopping centers and huge buildings, this is the busiest part of Hong Kong mainland, but don’t let all these superlatives scary you.
+This is the place to go for a nice bar-hopping among locals, for craft beers or cat cafes that stay open till late at night.
 If you are not in the mood for drinks, go for the street food and the lights.
 The streets of Mongkok are amazing, the shiny billboards are a spectacle.

 > Wine and Dine Festival

 We were lucky to be in Hong Kong during the Wine and Dine Festival, one of the biggest and most delicious events in town.
 We manage to squeeze in our Hong Kong itinerary one night at the festival and it was amazing.
-Super organized, with great selection of wines, food stalls from all around the world and great shows.
-My only regret is that we went only to the last night of the festival, if I knew it would be so good I would have manage to to visit the Wine and Dine more times.
+Super organized, with a great selection of wines, food stalls from all around the world and great shows.
+My only regret is that we went only to the last night of the festival, if I knew it would be so good I would have managed to visit the Wine and Dine more times.

 Hong Kong Itinerary to Local Experiences

-Now let’s talk about unique and unusual things to in Hong Kong.
+Now let’s talk about unique and unusual things to do in Hong Kong.
 Discover this different side of Hong Kong is not easy, you’ll need to go beyond the tourist attractions and find a local person to guide you.